Income Tax Notice

 File the return for the relevant assessment year as promptly as possible.
 A few important points:

-• Do not treat this lightly - not filing even after a 142(1) notice can lead to Best Judgment Assessment under Section 144.
+- •Not filing even after a 142(1) notice can lead to Best Judgment Assessment under Section 144.

 This is the more common use and typically arises during a scrutiny assessment.
 The notice will specify exactly what documents are needed.